 County Work Crew - Inmates may participate in a county work program in conjunction with the Allegany County department of Public Works.

 The Allegany County Detention Center Library serves inmates and the public by helping to educate inmates, reduce recidivism, and improve family bonds through reading.
-General Education books and G.E.D. classes are available for inmates to help inmates obtain a high school degree while incarcerated.
+General Education books and G.E.D. classes are available for inmates to help inmates obtain a high school equivalency while incarcerated.
 Education allows inmates to obtain the skills they need to transition back into society once they are released and the library can play in an important role in helping inmates learn these skills.
-The system used by the Allegany County Detention Center is the same system used by the Allegany County Library System.
-Inmates learn the system and are then able to visit a county library upon release to continue their reading and education.

 In addition to educational opportunities, the library helps inmates have positive and meaningful contact with family.
 Some inmates try to read the same materials their children are reading, so they have something to talk about during visits.
 Other inmates check out drawing books to learn how to illustrate pictures to send their children and family members through the mail.